dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 ![Screenshot1](images/screenshot18.png)

-Add onRemove function().
-This function is called when Remove button is clicked.
-This function defines text for the modal, onCofirm function.
+Add onRemove method.
+This method is called when Remove button is clicked.
+This method defines text for the modal, onCofirm method.
 And it shows the module.

 ![Screenshot1](images/screenshot19.png)

 Add onDelete method to the controller class.
 This method will be called after user clicks Yes button in the Confirmation Modal.
-This method calls delete API using job.id and APIkey.
-After the item is deleted it calls loadPage() function Asynchronously.
+This method calls delete API using job.id and token.
+After the item is deleted it calls loadPage method asynchronously.

 ![Screenshot1](images/screenshot20.png)